 And then we’ve got South Africa, which instituted some really hard core gun bans and some extremely strict controls, and their crime is now so high that it is basically either no longer tracked or simply not countable.
 But obviously, the totally unbiased news says that has absolutely nothing to do with people no longer being able to legally defend themselves.

 Then you’ve got countries like Norway, with extremely strict gun control.
 Their gun control laws are simply incomprehensible to half of Americans.
-Not only that, they are an ethnically and socially homogenous, tiny population, well off country, without our gang violence or drug problems.
+Not only that, they are an ethnically and socially homogeneous, tiny population, well off country, without our gang violence or drug problems.
 Their gun control laws are draconian by our standards.
 They make Chicago look like Boise.
 Surely that level of gun control will stop school shootings!
 Except of course for 2011 when a maniac killed 77 and injured 242 people, a body count which is absurdly high compared to anything which has happened America.

 Because once again, repeat it with me, criminals simply do not give a crap.